pandastrike/panda-confidential/API.md

 _extends [Key][classKey]_

 ### Description
 This key type is used in [TweetNaCl.js public key encryption interface][tweetnacl-box].
-It is a special key formed by using on person's private key and another's public key, yielding a shared secret.
+It is a special key formed by using one person's private key and another's public key, yielding a shared secret.
 This is the key required by [`encrypt`][encrypt] to perform asymmetric encryption.

 ## KeyPair
 ### Properties